notqmail/notqmail.org/Home.md

 Our starting point for this project is [netqmail 1.06](https://github.com/notqmail/notqmail/tree/netqmail-1.06), with previous netqmail and qmail releases also tagged in the repo.

+# What are the project's goals?

+> We'll trade away other things to get these.

+We prioritize:

+- Implementing new features (or alternatives to core components) as "extensions"
+- Adding interfaces and seams, where needed, to make extensions possible
+- Encouraging multiple initial implementations of X, for any X
+- Following consensus, merging the best aspects into one implementation
+- Providing sensible defaults and easily configured runtime options
+- Providing a safe update path for qmail and netqmail users
+- Providing safe, easy, regular updates for notqmail users
+- Being easily packaged by OS integrators
+- Meeting all common needs with OS-provided packages
+- Earning community trust as the authoritative open-source successor to qmail and netqmail

+# What are the project's non-goals?

+> We'll trade very little of these to get other things.

+We wish to avoid:

+- Breaking compatibility
+- Breaking existing features of the architecture
+- Modifying or replacing core components

+Given the reasons qmail is valuable to us, the cost of a change that exhibits any of the preceding non-goals is high.
+Proposing one such change will require unusually strong justification, documentation, testing, and design.
+For the community to accept such a change, the risk must be demonstrably _very_ low and the benefit _very_ high.

 # Which features will eventually be implemented?

 > All the important ones.